danpopp/maxmind-ip-geolocate-google-maps-with-directions/README.md

 ## Installation:
   1. Upload demo.html to your webserver.
   2. Replace the API key Portion in between <!--REPLACE WITH YOUR API KEY HERE--> with your own Google Maps API key.
-  3. Replace the destination address in between <!--REPLACE WITH YOUR CUSTOM ADDRESS HERE--> with your custom destination.
+  3. Replace the destination address in between <!--REPLACE WITH YOUR CUSTOM ADDRESS HERE--> with your destination.
   4. Save your changes and that's it, you're done.